Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

+Although the joint action space is very large here (more than $8000$ joint actions), most of the factored methods achieves very good performance both in terms of MSE (factored $Q$-function learning approach methods) and action ranking.
+Also smaller factorizations like the overlapping factors ones are able to identify almost all of the optimal actions and produce a very good ranking.
+Both methods using the true factorizations are doing very well, with also the mixture of experts one identifying all of the optimal actions.
+On the other hand, the joint learner is failing in this task, being outperformed even by M1 (that has a higher MSE but a better ranking).

-Our experiment uses a set of $n=6$ islands disposed in a $2\times 3$ grid, with each island being affected only by the transmissions of the islands on their sides and in front of them (islands on the corner of the grid miss one of their side neighbours).
+\emph{Aloha:} Our experiment uses a set of $n=6$ islands disposed in a $2\times 3$ grid as in Figure \ref{fig:islands}, with each island affected only by the transmissions of the islands on their sides and in front of them (islands on the corner of the grid miss one of their side neighbours).
 Representations learned for this game are reported in Figure \ref{fig:aloha}.

-The plot shows clearly how this game is challenging for the proposed factorizations to learn, with only three of them (plus the joint learner) able to correctly represent the reward function.
-The structure of the game is similar to that of Generalized Firefighting, with an agent depending directly only on a small subset of the others, but the different properties of the reward function make it more challenging to correctly represent.
-This is possibly due to the large difference between the two rewards an agent can get when transmitting the radio message, depending on an eventual interference.
-Observing only the total reward, this action looks neutral per se, similarly to what happens for the two actions in the dispersion game, its outcome depending on the action of the neighbouring agents, thus possibly fooling many of the proposed factorizations, especially those using the mixture of experts approach.
+The plot shows clearly how this game is challenging for the proposed factorizations to learn, with only three of them (plus the joint learner) able to correctly represent the action-value function.
+The structure of the game is similar to that of Generalized Firefighting, with an agent depending directly only on a small subset of the others, but the different properties of its $Q$-function make it more challenging to correctly represent.
+This is possibly due to the large difference between the two rewards an agent can get when transmitting the radio message, depending on a potential interference.
+Observing only the total reward, this action looks neutral per se, similarly to what happens for the two actions in the Dispersion Game, its outcome depending on the action of the neighbouring agents, thus possibly fooling many of the proposed factorizations, especially those using the mixture of experts approach.
+Table \ref{tab:aloha} is showing the best and worst performing methods on this game.

+On this more difficult game, all of the mixture of experts methods are not able to identify the optimal actions and achieve a very large MSE.
+However, the complete factorizations using the factored $Q$-function learning approach are able to do so, with F3C also ranking correctly all of the other joint actions.
+Again, FTF is performing the best, with a perfect ranking and a very low reconstruction error, outperforming even the joint learner.
+This once more shows how beneficial would it be to exploit an appropriate factored structure when that is known beforehand.